BojanSof/webrtc-chat/README.md

 4. Copy `.env.example` to `.env`, set the TURN credentials, and set `TURN_EXTERNAL_IP` to the server's public IP

-5. Build and start the containers (or use any other docker compose command through the helper script):
+5. Build and start the containers (or use any other docker compose command through the helper script; make sure `dig` exists on the host):
 ```bash
 ./scripts/start-with-turn.sh up -d
 ```